the-mikedavis/tree-sitter-erlang/README.md

 > It is good programming practice, but not mandatory, to ensure
 > that a macro definition is a valid Erlang syntactic form.

-This grammar attempts to parse within `define` attributes with best-effort, but some macro definitions may produce `(ERROR)` nodes.
+This grammar attempts to parse within `define` attributes with best-effort but some macro definitions may produce `(ERROR)` nodes.

 ## Status